cloud-elements/devportal/docs/products/element-builder/overview.md

 * [Element Creation via API](create-via-api.html)
 * [Element Creation via the Element Builder UI](create-via-element-builder-ui.html)
 * [Element Enhancement - adding resources, events, etc. to current Elements](enhance-existing-elements.html)

+#### At a Glance

+The Element Builder tool configures an Element and publishes it to your private Elements Catalog while automatically generating interactive API Documentation using Swagger 2.0.
+You can aggregate services by creating a Hub or mapping an Element to an existing Hub.

+Using Element Builder, you can utilize the normalized resources that we have already organized into Hubs, and leverage the same resources across any other Element you build.

+Element Builder is currently in BETA.
+We would love to hear about enhancements or concerns regarding the application.
+Please don’t hesitate to get in touch.

+Need some help?
+Don’t hesitate to reach out to [Cloud Elements Support](mailto:support@cloud-elements.com) with any questions or concerns.